Service Worker API

 Service workers only run over HTTPS, for security reasons.
 Having modified network requests, wide open to man in the middle attacks would be really bad.
 In Firefox, Service Worker APIs are also hidden and cannot be used when the user is in private browsing mode.

-Note: Service Workers win over previous attempts in this area such as; AppCache because they don't make assumptions about what you are trying to do, and then break when those assumptions are not exactly right; you have granular control over everything.
+Note: Unlike previous attempts in this area such as AppCache, service workers don't make assumptions about what you are trying to do, but then break when those assumptions are not exactly right.
+Instead, service workers give you much more granular control.

 Note: Service workers make heavy use of promises, as generally they will wait for responses to come through, after which they will respond with a success or failure action.
 The promises architecture is ideal for this.